JohnStarich/ee445l/Lab7/README.md

-# Lab 7: Introduction to PCB Design
+# Lab 7: Design and Layout of an Embedded System

 ## Objectives